How to Store Fresh Produce Longer: The Ultimate Guide

 Key Takeaways

-• ✓ Proper storage can extend produce shelf life by days or even weeks.
+• ✓ Proper storage can extend produce shelf life by 2-3 times.

-• ✓ Ethylene gas is a key factor in produce ripening and spoilage.
+• ✓ Ethylene gas is a major factor in fruit ripening; separate producers from non-producers.

-• ✓ Washing produce before storage can sometimes accelerate spoilage.
+• ✓ Washing produce before storage can sometimes accelerate spoilage; wash right before use.

 How It Works